Skip to Main Content

 Excess Credit Hour Surcharge

-In 2009, the Florida Legislature implemented Section 1009.286, Florida Statutes to encourage students to complete their baccalaureate degrees as quickly and efficiently as possible.
-It established what is commonly referred to as an "Excess Credit Hour Surcharge."
-The law requires universities to add a surcharge to each credit hour taken in excess of the total number of credit hours required to complete the degree being pursued.
-The amount in excess of the total hours is calculated based on a percentage defined in law and is referred to by the University of North Florida as the Excess Hours threshold.
-The amount charged per credit hour is a calculated amount referred to as the surcharge.
+In 2009, the Florida Legislature enacted Section 1009.286, Florida Statutes to encourage students to complete their baccalaureate degrees as quickly and efficiently as possible.
+It established what is known as the "Excess Credit Hour Surcharge" requiring universities to add a surcharge to each credit hour taken in excess of the total number of credit hours required to complete the degree being pursued.
+A student becomes subject to the excess credit hour surcharge after exceeding the threshold established by the Legislature.
+This threshold represents the number of credit hours deemed excessive for a degree program.
+The surcharge is calculated as a percentage of the cost per credit hour and is applied in addition to standard tuition and fees.

 Student cohort and the associated fees that would be charged.